lambdastack/lambdastack/README.md

 - Vault (MVP) for protecting secrets and other sensitive data
 - Helm as package manager for Kubernetes

 The following target platforms are available: AWS, Azure and on-prem installation.
+GCP (Google Cloud Platform) is in development now.

 LambdaStack can run on as few as one node (laptop, desktop, server) but the real value comes from running 3 or more nodes for scale and HA.
 Everything is data driven so simply changing the manifest data and running the automation will modify the environment.

-Kubernetes hosts (masters, nodes) and component VMs can be added depending on data in the initial manifest.
-More information [here](https://github.com/lambdastack/lambdastack/blob/master/docs/home/howto/CLUSTER.md#how-to-scale-or-cluster-components).
+Kubernetes hosts (control plane (formally master), nodes) and component VMs can be added depending on data in the initial manifest.
+More information [here](https://www.lambdastackio.com/docs/concepts/howto/cluster/).

-Please note that currently LambdaStack supports only creating new masters and nodes and adding them to the Kubernetes cluster.
+Please note that currently LambdaStack supports only creating new control planes and nodes and adding them to the Kubernetes cluster.
 It doesn't support downscale.
 To remove them from Kubernetes cluster you have to do it manually.

 We currently use Terraform and Ansible for our automation orchestration.
 All automation is idempotent so you can run it as many times as you wish and it will maintain the same state unless you change the data.
 If someone makes a "snow flake" change to the environment (you should never do this) then simply running the automation again will put the environment back to the desired state.

-## Note about documentation

-- The documentation is a moving target.
-Always check the latest documentation on the develop branch.
-There is a big chance that whatever you are looking for is already added/updated or improved there.

 ## Quickstart